verus-lang/verus/source/docs/guide/src/calc.md

 This is supported by `calc` by specifying the extra intermediate relations inline (with the default being the top-level relation).
 These relations are checked to be consistent with the top-level relation, to maintain transitivity.
-So, for example, using `>` as the top-level relation for the above chain would be caught and reported with a helpful error message.
+So, for example, using `>` in the above chain would be caught and reported with a helpful error message.

 A simple example of using intermediate relations looks like the following: